splunk/splunk-sdk-java/README.md

     java -jar dist/examples/search.jar "search * | head 10" --output_mode=csv

-There is also a helper script called run in the root of the repository that simplifies running the SDK examples.
-For example, on Mac OS X you could enter:
+A `run` helper script in the root of the repository simplifies running the SDK examples.
+For example on Mac OS X, enter:

     ./run search "search * | head 10" --output_mode=csv

-All the the example jars are completely self contained and can be used independently of the SDK's repository.
+All the the example JARs are completely self-contained and you can use them independently of the SDK's repository.

 #### Run unit tests